Yokkaichi, Japan: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you choose the necessary kind.
-Many adapters available are just plugs and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get destroyed.
-This one works in most locations.
+A plug adapter that supports outlet types A and B. Take care to choose the right type.
+The majority of adapters available online are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could burn up.
+This one should be appropriate for most countries.

 Our fave is this one